apedrodev1/JavaScript-Learning-HUB/QuickPrompt SignUp/README.md

 - **Prompt-based Registration:** Quick inputs via JavaScript prompt dialogs, optimized for speed.
 - **Confirmation & Agreement:** Displays confirmation message and requires acceptance of terms.
 - **Simple UI:** Clean, minimal pages focusing on usability and flow.
+- **Responsive Pages:** Focus on usability to all kinds of devices and their respectives screen sizes.
 - **JSDoc Documentation:** Auto-generated technical documentation using [JSDoc](./docs/modular/index.html).

 ---